Everything you need to know about our product install, setup steps, configuration and usage of various features

 Use – [1] or + [2] to select between previous and next bank from the HDD.
 You can also select bank by clicking the bank name [3] area.
 This will show a pop-up menu with all compatible banks in the Patches folder.
 Both lists behave the same unless Search filter is on.

-TIP #4: You can use the right data list if left data list view is locked due to unsaved edits.
+TIP: You can use the right data list if left data list view is locked due to unsaved edits.
 This is handy if you want to combine patches from different banks to your personal favorites bank.

-TIP #5: You can also change bank from the main control display area if Librarian Control on Program Change is toggled on as mentioned earlier.
+TIP: You can also change bank from the main control display area if Librarian Control on Program Change is toggled on as mentioned earlier.

-Save Part to Slot
+Save Data to Slot

 Now, to understand how this function works, let’s break it down: